Everything We Know About the Disappearance and Alleged Murder of Jamal Khashoggi

 The Saudi consulate quickly put out a statement calling the accusations baseless.

 As of Monday, Turkish authorities have produced no evidence to back up their allegations, and have not released any footage from the considerable number of security cameras monitoring the area around the consulate.
-An unnamed Turkish official told the New York Times that the evidence will only be released once the investigation was complete, so as to avoid enflaming what is already a strained diplomatic relationship between Saudi Arabia and Turkey.
+An unnamed Turkish official told the New York Times that the evidence will only be released once the investigation was complete, so as to avoid inflaming what is already a strained diplomatic relationship between Saudi Arabia and Turkey.
 European Council on Foreign Relations fellow Asli Aydintasbas said that officials told her they did not have hard evidence, but still believed Khashoggi was dead.

-Then on Sunday, Turkey began making their allegations on the record: Yasin Aktay, an advisor to Turkish president Recep Tayyip Erdogan, called the evidence in the Khashoggi investigation “concrete,” vowed that the case would not go unsolved, and he and other officials demanded that Saudi Arabia “make a convincing statement” about what happened to the journalist.
-The BBC also reported that Taha Ozhan, the chair of the the Foreign Affairs Committee in Turkey’s parliament said that “we are sure” Khashoggi was murdered, and that Turkish police would soon be releasing more details about what they had discovered.
+Then on Sunday, Turkey began making their allegations on the record: Yasin Aktay, an advisor to Turkish president Recep Tayyip Erdogan, called the evidence in the Khashoggi investigation “concrete,” vowed that the case would not go unsolved, and, along with other officials, demanded that Saudi Arabia “make a convincing statement” about what happened to the journalist.
+The BBC also reported that Taha Ozhan, the chair of the the Foreign Affairs Committee in Turkey’s parliament, said that “we are sure” Khashoggi was murdered, and that Turkish police would soon be releasing more details about what they had discovered.

-Turkish President Erdogan, however, did not confirm anything about the case during a press conference on Sunday.
+Turkish President Erdogan, however, did not establish anything new about the case during a press conference on Sunday.
 Turkey’s longtime leader told reporters that he considered Khashoggi a friend, and that he found the veteran journalist’s disappearance “very, very upsetting” and was “following the incident, chasing it, and whatever the conclusions, we will inform the world about it.”
 Erdogan said that Turkish authorities were going over security camera footage and were monitoring the country’s airports as part of their investigation, and that he was still hoping for a positive outcome.

 On Monday, with international attention continuing to grow, the Turkish government officially asked the Saudi government to let law enforcement personnel conduct a search of the consulate, while President Erdogan demanded that Saudi Arabia produce proof that Khashoggi left the building alive.

 In the meantime, nothing about what happened to Khashoggi — other than his disappearance — had been confirmed as of Monday afternoon.
-The best case scenario for his family, friends, and colleagues would just be that he was still alive — somewhere — but if we was kidnapped, his captors have not come forward with any proof of life.

-Ms. Cengiz, Khashoggi’s fiancee, posted on Twitter on Saturday that she did not believe he was dead, but told the Times that she was still following the reports and was waiting for an official confirmation from the Turkish government.
+Cengiz posted on Twitter on Saturday that she did not believe he was dead, but told the Times that she was still following the reports and was waiting for an official confirmation from the Turkish government.

 The Global Reaction and Saudi Pushback

-Many media organizations, journalists, politicians and activists have expressed their outrage and concerns over Khashoggi’s fate.
-And many additional theories have emerged about what happened to Khashoggi, particularly since neither of the governments at the center of the story can usually be trusted.
-Erdogan’s increasingly autocratic government is hardly a credible source when it comes to any investigation with political implications, and more journalists are imprisoned in Turkey than any other country, according to the Committee to Protect Journalists.
-On the other hand, few regimes are more hostile to dissidents, critical journalists, or even low level political activists, than Saudi Arabia’s royal dictatorship — and it does not limit its brutal efforts to silence opponents to within its borders.
-Both regimes regularly traffic in disinformation and promote scapegoats to influence their citizens; both have brazenly involved themselves in the foreign affairs of neighboring countries; both have cracked down on political opponents, social reformers, and democracy advocates; and both typically dismiss international attempts to reign in their worst practices.
+Many media organizations, journalists, politicians and activists have expressed outrage and concern over Khashoggi’s fate.
+And many theories have emerged about what happened to Khashoggi, particularly since neither of the governments at the center of the story can usually be trusted.
+Erdogan’s increasingly autocratic government is hardly a credible source when it comes to politically driven investigations.
+And more journalists are imprisoned in Turkey than any other country, according to the Committee to Protect Journalists.
+On the other hand, few regimes are more hostile to dissidents, critical journalists, or even low-level political activists than Saudi Arabia’s royal dictatorship.
+Both regimes regularly traffic in disinformation and promote scapegoats to influence their citizens; both have brazenly involved themselves in the foreign affairs of neighboring countries; both have cracked down on political opponents, social reformers, and democracy advocates; and both typically dismiss international attempts to rein in their worst practices.

 Erdogan and MBS have also taken very public shots at each other in recent years.
-Edrogan’s support for Qatar, one of Saudi Arabia’s chief rivals in the region, has opened a large rift between the two Middle East powers, and he has called Saudi Arabia’s efforts to isolate Qatar “inhumane and against Islamic values.”
-Turkey, MBS claimed earlier this year, is part of a “triangle of evil” with Iran and Islamist terrorists.
+Erdogan’s support for Qatar, one of Saudi Arabia’s chief rivals in the region, has opened a large rift between the two Middle East powers.
+Erdogan hashas called Saudi Arabia’s efforts to isolate Qatar “inhumane and against Islamic values.”
+For his part, MBS claimed earlier this year that Turkey is part of a “triangle of evil” with Iran and Islamist terrorists.

-Some have wondered if Turkey is floating the murder story in order to attack its Saudi rival, or pressure Riyadh to admit to detaining Khashoggi, or, as the Guardian’s Martin Chulov speculated on Sunday, give the deeply indebted Turks some leverage to get something out of the Saudi’s.
-Another theory is that the Saudis are feeding misinformation to Turkish authorities in order to ultimately embarrass Erdogan, while Saudi partisans on social media have advanced a hashtag blaming Qatari intelligence agents for Khashoggi’s alleged murder — a campaign likely conducted by Saudi-backed internet trolls.
+Some have wondered if Turkey is floating the murder story in order to attack its Saudi rival, to pressure Riyadh to admit detaining Khashoggi, or, as the Guardian’s Martin Chulov speculated on Sunday, to give the deeply indebted Turks some leverage to get something out of the Saudis.
+Another theory is that the Saudis are feeding misinformation to Turkish authorities in order to ultimately embarrass Erdogan.
+Saudi partisans on social media have advanced a hashtag blaming Qatari intelligence agents for Khashoggi’s alleged murder — a campaign likely conducted by Saudi-backed internet trolls.

 The Saudi-owned Al Arabiya reported on Sunday that Khashoggi’s prominent family in Saudi Arabia said they trust and support the Saudi government and criticized “the objectives behind electronic media and frenzied news outlets that attack our country for negative purposes.”
 The outlet also interviewed Khashoggi’s oldest son, who said he had never heard of his father’s Turkish fiancee and told her to stop talking to the media.
 He insisted the issue was simply a missing person case.
-Al Arabiya further noted that Saudi Arabia, which cares about the safety of all its citizens around the world, will not rest until the truth is uncovered, and has, with Turkey’s permission, sent a team of investigators to Istanbul to help find Khashoggi.
-Another article on Sunday passed along rumors from “observers” that the entire story was a plot to discredit the Saudi regime; or the work of the regime’s evergreen boogeyman, the Muslim Brotherhood; or that “many fingers continue to point at [Khashoggi’s] fiancée as the perpetrator.”
+Another article on Sunday passed along rumors from “observers” that the entire story was a plot to discredit the Saudi regime; or the work of the regime’s evergreen boogeyman, the Muslim Brotherhood; and that “many fingers continue to point at [Khashoggi’s] fiancée as the perpetrator.”
 Another rumor, that Khashoggi’s body had been found in Istanbul on Sunday, was also unfounded.

 The U.S. Response

-The State Department initially said they were seeking more information from Turkish and Saudi officials, and has since said it was investigating the reports of his murder, and the Washington Post reported on Sunday night that State Department officials, including Secretary of State Mike Pompeo, who spoke with MBS just last week, “have been frustrated with the lack of a substantive response to direct high-level queries.”
-On Monday, six days after Khashoggi’s disappearance, the State Department said that, “We are not in a position to confirm these reports, but we are closely following the situation.”
+After The State Department said it was investigating the reports of Khashoggi’s murder, the Washington Post reported on Sunday night that U.S. officials, including Secretary of State Mike Pompeo, “have been frustrated with the lack of a substantive response to direct high-level queries.”
+On Monday, six days after Khashoggi’s disappearance, the State Department said, “We are not in a position to confirm these reports, but we are closely following the situation.”

+Then, President Trump commented.
+On Monday afternoon, he said, in response to a reporter’s question: “I am concerned about it.
+I don’t like hearing about it.
+Hopefully that will sort itself out.
+Right now nobody knows anything about it, but there’s some pretty bad stories going around.
+I do not like it.”

-Typically, in a crisis like this in a foreign country, the U.S. ambassador to that country would take on an important role, but that won’t be happening this time — since the almost two-year-old Trump administration still hasn’t named its ambassador to Turkey.
+In a foreign crisis like this one, the U.S. ambassador to the country in question would normally take on an important role.
+But the almost two-year-old Trump administration still hasn’t named its ambassador to Turkey.

-Considering Trump’s well established favor toward the Saudi regime, it’s not clear how the U.S. would officially or substantively react should the Saudis be found responsible for abducting, harming, or assassinating Khashoggi.
-Saudi Arabia is, as it has often been, central to U.S. foreign policy in the region, as well as America’s best customer when it comes to arms sales.
-Last year, Trump announced that he had arranged to sell $110 billion in weapons to the regime, and though the deal was a Trumpian exaggeration, it was still the largest ever arms deal between the two nations.
+Considering Trump’s well-established favor toward the Saudi regime, it’s not clear how the U.S. would react should the Saudis be found responsible for abducting, harming, or assassinating Khashoggi.
+Saudi Arabia is, as it has often been, central to U.S. foreign policy in the region, and America’s best customer when it comes to arms sales.
+Last year, Trump announced that the U.S. had arranged to sell $110 billion in weapons to the regime, and though his characterization of the deal may have been a Trumpian exaggeration, it was still the largest ever arms agreement between the two nations.
 The U.S. also refuels Saudi warplanes during their missions to bomb Yemen, and has accepted at face value the regime’s less-than-credible word regarding its (unsuccessful) efforts to avoid civilian casualties.

 Political and international pressure over Saudi Arabia’s ongoing bombing of Yemen has been building, including bipartisan criticism from U.S. lawmakers, but it has yet to have much impact.
 By Monday, numerous members of Congress on both sides of the aisle had issued statements expressing alarm over Khashoggi’s alleged fate and calling for a significant response.

 But since Trump has almost completely turned a blind eye to Saudi Arabia’s rising aggression and political crackdowns thus far, and the U.S. is literally fueling the regime’s ongoing war atrocities in Yemen, even Khashoggi’s alleged murder might not draw extraordinary attention — unless the president is moved by the media coverage or gets some stern advice from Fox News anchors.
-The other problem, which might affect America’s leverage, is that the U.S. and Turkey have been at odds since the trade-warring Trump doubled tariffs on the economically struggling nation last month, supposedly because Turkey has refused to release an American pastor who has been held captive in the country for almost two years.
+The other problem regarding the imposition of American leverage is that the U.S. and Turkey have been at odds since the trade-warring Trump doubled tariffs on the economically struggling nation last month, supposedly because Turkey has refused to release an American pastor who has been held captive in the country for almost two years.

 “Our relations are not good with Turkey right now,” Trump himself said at the time.